 Our preferred route is via the Burnt Meadow Mountain Trail (blue blazes) and Twin Brook Trail (yellow blazes), an approximately 3.6 mile loop, which took us about 2.5 hours at a relaxed pace in summer, and 2 hrs, 10 mins in winter.
 The spur trail up to Stone Mountain (blue blazes) from the Twin Brook Trail adds about another 1.4 miles round-trip, which was about an hour added to the loop hike in the winter time.
 These trails are well-marked and maintained by the Appalachian Mountain Club (AMC) and the Friends of Burnt Meadow Mountain.

 The broad, open summit of Burnt Meadow is a great place for a picnic.
 We didn’t linger too long in summer, though, just enjoyed some jerky and proceeded across to the Twin Brook Trail.
 A large cairn marked the point to start our descent.
 The Twin Brook Trail was a rolling course back to its junction with the Burnt Meadow Mountain Trail, and from there back to the parking lot.
+Along the way in June 2021, I saw two red-shouldered hawks patrolling the area recently harvested for lumber, looking for small mammals.
+These open cuts allow for the growth of fragrant sweet fern, and blossoms promised blackberries later in the season.
+Shortly before returning to the trail junction, I spooked a herd of small deer, who disappeared into the thick forest.

 One of the reasons we love this hike in the summertime is its proximity to the Brownfield Town Beach, which is a great place to cool off (Note: While dogs are plentiful on Burnt Meadow Mountain trails, they are not allowed at the beach after June 1st).